-Gemma is a contentious intellectual property specialist with a focus on patent litigation in the life sciences sector (pharmaceuticals, biotech and chemical processes).
-Her background in biochemistry provides her with a sound understanding of the technical aspects of such disputes.
+Gemma is a contentious intellectual property specialist with a focus on litigation in the chemical and life sciences sector.
+Gemma acts for some of the world’s leading life sciences and technology companies and her in-depth experience involves small molecule pharmaceuticals, molecular diagnostics, biologics, antibody technology and industrial chemical processes.
+Her 1st in biochemistry provides her with a sound understanding of such disputes.

 - M Biochem Molecular and Cellular Biochemistry, University of Oxford